 Rehearsal - 7:30pm Thursday

 This choir rehearses on Thursdays from 7:30–9:00pm in St. Thomas More Church, and primarily provides music for the Sunday 10:00am liturgy.
 Offering adults (ages 16+) the opportunity for singing in a tight-knit community of fellow parishioner-musicians, the Adult Choir brings beauty to the liturgy in a unique manner: singing in a choir is not something that can be done alone.
-A choral experience offers members growth in their musical skills, but more importantly it fosters a spirituality of selfless humility, patience, and teamwork.
 The choir serves St. Thomas More’s liturgies from the end of September through the Feast of Corpus Christi in June.
 New members are welcome at any time!
 Prior musical experience welcomed but not required.

 Rehearsal - Seasonal

 The Youth Choir rehearses seasonally in St. Thomas More church and sings at various liturgies throughout the year.
 The Youth Choir allows young singers (ages 7-15) at our parish to participate musically in the life of the church.
 Musical expression can foster in children transcendent experiences, strengthening their belief in God’s presence and steadfast love.
 Music can be a profound entrance into a rich spiritual life.
 Participation in the choir offers our youth a deeper understanding of the liturgies of the church, strengthening the values they learn in the Religious Education Program.